👋 Register here for a training recording about how to take advantage of the latest updates: AND/OR conditions and using rules to trigger other rules.

 Front's rules engine allows you to automate your workflows.
 Rules can help you handle repetitive tasks to save time and increase your team's efficiency in Front.

-There are two kinds of rules: team rules and individual rules.
+There are three kinds of rules: team rules, individual rules, and company rules.

-Team rules are applied to any shared inbox and can only be created by Admins.
+Team rules are applied to any shared inbox and can only be created by Admins (Team or Company).

-Individual rules will apply to your individual inbox and internal discussions.
+Individual rules will apply to your individual inbox, but not internal discussions.

 Parts of a rule

 Rules are made up of three types of conditions: triggers, filters, and actions.

 See here for a full Guide to rule conditions.

 Triggers specify the types of events that will cause Front to start evaluating the conditions of your rule and see if they are met.
 Triggers can be done manually by a teammate or via Front's API.